g-hurst/Designing-and-Optimizing-a-Reliable-Data-Transmission-Protocol/README.md

 which you will also implement.
 While we provide hints, the specific optimizations that you will implement in your protocol is up to you.
 While correctness of all implementations is a minimal requirement, the project will be primarily evaluated on

-1. the kinds of optimizations you implement
+1. The kinds of optimizations you implement
-2. the performance that you achieve
+2. The performance that you achieve
-3. a documentation of the performance of the schemes under different network conditions, along with a clear understanding of the design trade-offs.
+3. A documentation of the performance of the schemes under different network conditions, along with a clear understanding of the design trade-offs.

 You will document the above information in a report, which is a mandatory requirement for the project.